VincentOracle/Pest-Identification-Android-App-Using-Deep-Learning-Algorithms/README.md

-# pest Identification Android App using Deeep Learning Algorithms(Convolution Neural Network)
+# Pest Identification Android App using Deeep Learning Algorithms(Convolution Neural Network)

 This is a pest Identification Android App using Deeep Learning Algorithms(Convolution Neural Network)